What the plan involves

 Redesigning the internal space of the former keepers’ cottages, now the visitor centre, will allow for improved visitor toilets.
 A new internal lift to the first floor will also be provided.

 There will be a new lightweight ground floor extension to the south west, sea-facing side of the lighthouse, creating flexible classroom/exhibition space.
-An external timber viewing deck will also be provided at first floor level above this extension.

 How much will it cost?

 The project is expected to cost around £2.7 million.

 A Stage Two application will be submitted to the HLF in June 2018 - if successful, we will secure £2.1m of funding and work is then expected to begin spring 2019.

 St Mary’s Headland

 Outline proposals have been put forward for a new development at St Mary’s Headland, providing modern all-year-round café facilities for visitors and residents at this popular destination.
 The development will be subject to further consultation and planning approval.
 This scheme will be delivered by a private developer.